myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/handling_dependencies_with_spack.md

 (development_and_runtime_envs:handling_dependencies_with_spack)=
 # Spack Package Manager

 Spack is a powerful package management tool designed for supercomputers, clusters, and workstations, simplifying the process of installing, managing, and sharing software across different platforms.
 It supports flexible dependency resolution, multiple versions and configurations of software, and allows for easy deployment of software stacks.
-This section will guide you through the basics of using Spack to manage software on the Kempner HPC cluster.
+This section will guide you through the basics of using Spack to manage software on the Kempner AI cluster.

 ## Spack Installation

-To install Spack, pick a shared folder on your lab directory on Kempner HPC cluster (`holylabs` or other Tier 0 storages such as `holylfs0x` or Tier 1).
+To install Spack, pick a shared folder on your lab directory on Kempner AI cluster (`holylabs` or other Tier 0 storages such as `holylfs0x` or Tier 1).
 This allows all lab members to use the packages and avoid saving similar packages multiple times.

 ```bash
 mkdir /n/holylabs/LABS/<lab_name>/Lab/software